megaspazz/EverWingForever/README.md

 	* [Ctrl + Alt + Shift + ,] will set the bottom and right coordinates to the XY position of your mouse cursor.
 2. When you have set an initial estimate for the bounds, click the "Shrink to Fit" button to automatically adjust the game region to exactly fit the game.
 Note that this requires that the bounds you set earlier fully contain the game, such that none of the coordinates are within the game region.
 Additionally, the game must be displaying something bright, without any other windows covering up the game area.
 For best results, just do it from the main game screen.

+NOTE:  There is currently a known issue that sometimes the character won't move or will be stuck on one side after using "Shrink to Fit".
+This is because one of the border column of pixels is actually not responsive to user input.
+To fix this, you can manually adjust the left and right boundaries to be barely within the game region using the shortcuts above.
+After you manually set the boundaries, don't click on "Shrink to Fit" or it may mess up your settings.

+NOTE:  The input for the coordinates are intentionally not editable.
+This is because I didn't want to write any validation code for user input.
+Perhaps this will change in a future release, but I think it's easier just to use the shortcuts anyway.

 ## Instructions

 1. In the UI, select a bot to use.
 It is recommended to just use the default Slide Bot because it is probably the fastest for farming coins.